History of mobile phones: 2G – Digital cellular

 Coinciding with the introduction of 2G systems was a trend away from the larger "brick" phones toward tiny 100–200 g hand-held devices.
 This change was possible not only through technological improvements such as more advanced batteries and more energy-efficient electronics, but also because of the higher density of cell sites to accommodate increasing usage.
 The latter meant that the average distance transmission from phone to the base station shortened, leading to increased battery life while on the move.

-Personal Handy-phone System mobiles and modems from 1997–2003.
+Personal Handy-phone System mobiles and modems from 1997 to 2003.

 The second generation introduced a new variant of communication called SMS or text messaging.
 It was initially available only on GSM networks but spread eventually on all digital networks.
 The first machine-generated SMS message was sent in the UK on 3 December 1992 followed in 1993 by the first person-to-person SMS sent in Finland.
 The advent of prepaid services in the late 1990s soon made SMS the communication method of choice among the young, a trend which spread across all ages.

 2G also introduced the ability to access media content on mobile phones.
 In 1998, the first downloadable content sold to mobile phones was the ring tone, launched by Finland's Radiolinja (now Elisa).
 Advertising on the mobile phone first appeared in Finland when a free daily SMS news headline service was launched in 2000, sponsored by advertising.

 Mobile payments were trialed in 1998 in Finland and Sweden where a mobile phone was used to pay for a Coca-Cola vending machine and car parking.
 Commercial launches followed in 1999 in Norway.
 The first commercial payment system to mimic banks and credit cards was launched in the Philippines in 1999 simultaneously by mobile operators Globe and Smart.

 The first full internet service on mobile phones was introduced by NTT DoCoMo in Japan in 1999.